- K&N PRO

 NASCAR announced its list of the top 10 drivers in the history of the Modified division in 2003.
 The list is as follows:

 No. 1 RICHIE EVANS — Named one of "The Greatest 50 NASCAR Drivers of All Time" in 1998, Evans remains the undisputed king of NASCAR Modified racing.
 More than 20 years since his death in 1985, Evans' presence is still felt among the Modified faithful.
 Nicknamed "The Rapid Roman," his career accomplishments included multiple track championships across the Northeast and hundreds of victories including a 37-win season during a stretch of 60 Modified races in 1979.
 Evans won nine NASCAR titles between 1973-1985, a championship total that is matched only by Mike Stefanik in all of NASCAR.
+Evans became the first non-premier series driver to be inducted into the NASCAR Hall of Fame when he was part of the Class of 2012.

 No. 2 MIKE STEFANIK — By the time the dust had settled from the Richie Evans-Jerry Cook rivalry that fueled NASCAR Modified racing in the 1970s, Massachusetts native Mike Stefanik was beginning a career that would redefine success in NASCAR racing.
-Stefanik's career accomplishments include four track championships, three Most Popular Driver awards, 70 NASCAR Whelen Modified Tour victories and nine NASCAR championships.
-Stefanik's seven Whelen Modified Tour titles (1989, '91, '97, '98 '01 '02 and '06) are accompanied by two K&N Pro Series East championships, which he earned in 1997-98.
+Stefanik's career accomplishments include four track championships, three Most Popular Driver awards, 74 NASCAR Whelen Modified Tour victories and nine NASCAR championships.
+Stefanik's seven Whelen Modified Tour titles (1989, '91, '97, '98 '01 '02 and '06) are accompanied by two NASCAR K&N Pro Series East championships, which he earned in 1997-98.
 Incredibly, Stefanik won the dual championships in two consecutive seasons, making him the first driver since Lee Petty to win two NASCAR division titles in a single season, and the only driver to do it twice.

 No. 3 JERRY COOK — In a career that spanned three decades, Jerry Cook won 342 races and earned six NASCAR Modified championships (1971, '72, '74, '75, '76, '77).
 When his driving career came to a close in 1982, Cook stayed with the sport and helped shape the NASCAR Whelen Modified Tour of today.
 Cook served as the series' director when it began in 1985 and remains with NASCAR as competition administrator.
 Cook was inducted into the National Motorsports Press Association's Hall of Fame at Darlington Raceway in 1989, the International Motorsports Hall of Fame in 2009 and was named one of "The Greatest 50 NASCAR Drivers of All Time" in 1998.